Generalized Anxiety Disorder: Criteria, Causes, And Mental Health Treatment Options

 Recognizing GAD in children

 Generalized anxiety disorder does not always present the same in children as in adults.
 According to child development experts at Boston Children’s Hospital, kids with GAD tend to show excessive and uncontrollable worry compared to non-anxious peers.
 In addition to typical anxiety symptoms, children with generalized anxiety disorder often exhibit fear over future events, such as what will happen to them if their caregivers get sick or die.
-They may also fixate on events, consistently expect the worst, show extreme concern over their performance in school, socially, or in other circumstances, and show restless or excess energy.
+They may also consistently expect the worst, fixate on certain events, show extreme concern over their academic or social performance, and display restless or excessive energy.

 What causes generalized anxiety disorder?